natenka/pyneng-book-en/docs/source/book/09_functions/3b_func_unpacking_args.rst

         ...:

-If you go through the list in the loop and pass the nested list as a function argument, an error will occur:
+If you go through list in the loop and pass nested list as a function argument, an error will occur:

 .. code:: python